Horseshoe Crab Protection Act

 Despite bipartisan support in the New York State Legislature, input from numerous reputable science organizations, thousands of letters of support from concerned New Yorkers, and even a letter from Jane Goodall, Governor Kathy Hochul vetoed the Horseshoe Crab Protection Act on December 13, 2024.

-It is both disappointing and embarrassing that New York will fail to enact the same protections that have already been adopted by our coastal neighbors in New Jersey and Connecticut, and it is clear that this decision was not based on science.
+It is both disappointing and embarrassing that New York failed to enact the same protections that have already been adopted by our coastal neighbors in New Jersey and Connecticut, and it is clear that this decision was not based on science.

 Hochul vetoes horseshoe crab harvesting ban